shohamyamin/employee-app/README.md

 ## Additional libraries

-- [bycrpt](https://www.npmjs.com/package/bcrypt) - it used for hashing the passwords
+- [bycrpt](https://www.npmjs.com/package/bcrypt) - used for hashing the passwords
-- [lowdb](https://github.com/typicode/lowdb) - it used for Database management
+- [lowdb](https://github.com/typicode/lowdb) - used for Database management

 ## Sources of information